Village Curbside Garbage Pickup

 Composting: Composting is another method to cut down on the waste flow that the Village pays to send to landfills.
 It is also a way to create fertilizer for your garden.
 For additional information about backyard composting, please refer to the following link.

-Computer Monitors, Televisions and Electronics: These items will not picked up for disposal by the Village nor are they accepted at the Philipstown Landfill on Lane Gate Road.
+Computer Monitors, Televisions and Electronics: These items will not picked up for disposal.
 You must arrange privately to dispose of these items.

 Metal and White Goods Recycling: You can recycle metal and white good products such as washing machines, refrigerators with doors removed and freon-free air conditioners at the Philipstown Landfill on Lane Gate Road on Saturdays from 9:00 am until 3:00 pm.
 A permit must be obtained in advance from the Town of Philipstown Clerk.
 There is a charge of $2 per car load, or $5 per truck load.
 Seniors over 65 are free of charge.
 Call the Town Clerk’s office if you have any questions at (845) 265-3329.